 While to many visitors, the Paris café scene conjures romantic visions of great writers creating literary masterpieces while sipping on steaming hot brews, intellectuals discussing the state of the nation and statesmen plotting the future of their country in one of the Left Bank’s celebrated cafes, for Parisians the café is one of life’s everyday experiences and I found typical Parisian cafes everywhere.

+Paris is a city with so many different arrondissements that choosing the best area to stay in Paris can be confusing.
 Oscar Wilde used to stay at L’Hotel in Paris.
 Here’s a review of that lovely historic hotel.

 From the Opera Quarter, I boarded bus 29 for the Pompidou Centre, Paris’ museum of modern art.